This course is primarily directed towards students desiring to meet the

 not grading but learning.

-There will be at least four full-period exams (probationes) during the
+There will be several full-period exams (probationes) during the

 one week in advance.
-Students will be encouraged to
+The average of your exam grades will

 Class participation and daily homework